ethberry/ethberry.github.io/docs/marketplace/ERC998/development.md

 # ERC998

-this awesome token standard is still in development
+This awesome token standard is still in development